Solution92/Analysis-of-Israeli-Palestinian-Conflict-from-2000-to-2023-Using-Power-BI/README.md

 ### Data Cleaning With PostgreSQL

 This is the process of standardizing the Dataset before creating a report.
 It starts with understanding the Dataset.
 Removing or replacing ‘null’ values and ‘blank’ spaces in the Dataset.
 Filtering Values and creating Conditional Column.
 Removing duplicate entries.
+This was done with PostgreSQL

 Data Transformation this is part of the Data cleaning process where I deleted the “Note” Column because it has no usefulness in the insight.